 More screencaps from all 4 episodes of Secret State are available in the Gallery.

-This is a video (with Spanish subtitles) and a transcription of the closing speech by Prime Minister Tom Dawkins that occurs at the end of the final episode.
+This clip from the DVD, and its transcription, contains the closing speech by Prime Minister Tom Dawkins that occurs at the end of the final episode.

 Tom Dawkins (Gabriel Byrne): The Iranians did not kill our Prime Minister.
 Petrofex did.
 It seems the company was transporting a sample of the new drone fuel in the plane the Prime Minister was using.
 The same drone fuel that we now know accounted for the ferocity, though not the onset of the explosion at Scarrow which killed 19 people and injured 94.
 The container was damaged in an accident at Houston Airport in Texas and probably came into contact with a catalyst in the hold when the plane passed through an electrical storm.